babkamen/Design-Patterns/behavioral/command/README.md

 # Intent

-Command is a behavioral design pattern that turns a be_example.request into a stand-alone object that contains all information about the be_example.request.
-This transformation lets you parameterize methods with different requests, delay or queue a be_example.request’s execution, and support undoable operations.
+Command is a behavioral design pattern that turns a com.babkamen.game_example.be_example.request into a stand-alone object that contains all information about the com.babkamen.game_example.be_example.request.
+This transformation lets you parameterize methods with different requests, delay or queue a com.babkamen.game_example.be_example.request’s execution, and support undoable operations.

 # Applicability